TimelyDataflow/differential-dataflow/README.md

 ## Background

 Differential dataflow is a data-parallel programming framework designed to efficiently process large volumes of data and to quickly respond to arbitrary changes in input collections.
+You can read more in the [differential dataflow mdbook](http://www.frankmcsherry.org/differential-dataflow/) and in the [differential dataflow documentation](https://docs.rs/differential-dataflow/0.5.0/differential_dataflow/).

 Differential dataflow programs are written as functional transformations of collections of data, using familiar operators like `map`, `filter`, `join`, and `group`.
 Differential dataflow also includes more exotic operators such as `iterate`, which repeatedly applies a differential dataflow fragment to a collection.
 The programs are compiled down to [timely dataflow](https://github.com/frankmcsherry/timely-dataflow) computations.